 It was on the dance floor where I met the love of my life.

-My up-coming memoir, God, the Devil, and Divorce, tells how the Lord upheld me in my darkest days and led me into the light.
+My memoir, God, the Devil, and Divorce, tells how the Lord upheld me in my darkest days and led me into the light.
 Leaving my husband after twenty-five years of marriage was one of the most difficult decisions I’ve ever made.
 It left me an emotional wreck.
 But, little by little, I began to find my new place in the world.
 Taking up ballroom dancing helped me find my footing.
 (Pun intended.)

 I’d hoped to meet a forever love someday...